 Funding Opportunities

 SFARI offers grant programs to support bold, imaginative and rigorous research, relevant to the SFARI mission.
-Our standing Request for Application (RFA) programs include Pilot Awards and Bridge to Independence Awards.
-We also feature ad-hoc targeted RFAs and SEED Awards on a rolling basis.
+Our standing request for application (RFA) programs include Pilot Awards and Fellow-to-Faculty Awards.
+We also feature ad-hoc targeted RFAs.
 SFARI also continues to be a key participant in the Shenoy Undergraduate Research Fellowship in Neuroscience (SURFiN).

 Please read our blog post for more information about SFARI's 2024 funding initiatives.